drswastik/HOTEL-MANAGEMENT-SYSTEM/README.md

-# 🏨 Hotel Management System
+# Hotel Management System

-A hotel management system developed using **Python** and **MySQL** to handle customer details, room bookings, billing, and modifications.
+This project is a basic Hotel Management System developed using **Python** and **MySQL**.
+It is designed to perform operations such as customer data entry, room booking, rent calculation, billing, and record modification.
+The system simulates core administrative functionalities typically required in hotel management.

-This project was originally built in **Class 12** as an academic project, reflecting early interest in software development and real-world applications.
+> Originally developed as an academic project during Class 12, this system reflects early exposure to software development concepts and database integration.

 ---

-## 📋 Features
+## Features

-- 📌 Customer Information Entry
+- Customer data management
-- 📅 Booking Records (Check-in & Check-out)
+- Room booking with check-in and check-out tracking
-- 🛏️ Room Allocation with Rent Calculation
+- Automated room rent calculation
-- 🧾 Automated Billing System
+- Total bill generation
-- ✏️ Modify and Delete Customer Details
+- Modification and deletion of customer records
-- 🔍 Search Across All Records
+- Record searching and display

 ---

-## 🛠️ Tech Stack
+## Technologies Used

-- **Language**: Python 3
+- **Programming Language**: Python 3
 - **Database**: MySQL
 - **Connector**: `mysql-connector-python`

 ---

-## ⚙️ How to Run
+## Installation & Execution

-1. Make sure **MySQL** is installed and running.
+1. Ensure that **MySQL** is installed and running on your system.
-2. Install the required connector:
+2. Install the required Python package:
    ```bash
    pip install mysql-connector-python